birchill/10sai/README.md

 1. `yarn start` should start a server running on `http://localhost:8080`.
    If you just want to build the project, try `npm run build`.
-   * If you're trying to connect by IP (e.g. to test on your phone) you might need to use `npm start -- --host 0.0.0.0`.
+   * If you're trying to connect by IP (e.g. to test on your phone) you might need to use `yarn start --host 0.0.0.0`.
 Nobody really knows why.

 Other targets: